rose307/Adventure-works-cycle-/README.md

 # Adventure-works-cycle-
-In this project the adventure work cycles data was analysed to improve the sales of the company
+In this project the adventure work cycle data was analysed to improve the sales of the company.
+Various KPIs were prepared in order to achieve the goal of the project.
+Data was cleaned using excel,sql and dashboards were prepared using tableau and powerbi.
+Finally a PPT was prepared and presented to understand the business conditions and gave insights on how to improve the sales